Marwan465/MultiCloudDevOpsProject/README.md

  ```
   ansible-playbook -i hosts lab5.yml
   ```
+ ### Troubleshooting
+  - If you encountred an issue with key.pem permission make sure it has the following permissions
+    ```
+    chmod 600 yourkey.pem
+    ```
+  - you might in some scenarios need python and boto3 packages
+    ```
+    dnf install python3
+    dnf install python3-pip
+    pip3 install boto3
+    ```
 ## Jenkins
   ### Jenkins Setup instructions
   - [choose your host and follow the guide on jenkins website](https://www.jenkins.io/download/)